 The Charles Bridge is unmissable.
 It’s one of the best two or three places to see in Prague, and dawn and dusk are the best times to see it.

 We passed the Legion Bridge on the tram a great many times, and soon went exploring.
 It’s one of the most eye-catching bridges of Prague, partly because of the domed towers on both sides at either end of the Bridge.

 It’s named after the Czechoslovak Legion, who fought for independence from the Habsburg Empire during the First World War.
 It dates from the turn of the 20th century, and has Baroque style balustrades and Art Nouveau lamps.
 It’s a road bridge on which trams also run.

 The bridge links the splendid National Theatre with Ujezd, one of the main streets in Mala Strana.
 It’s only a short walk from there to Kampa Park and Island, and back to the Charles Bridge.

 The east side of the bridge is magnificent, with Art Deco Café Slavia (also known as Kavarna Slavia) on one corner and the National Theatre (Narodni divadlo) on the other.
-Immediately to the south of the Theatre, Masarykove Nabrezi is one of the most beautiful streets in Prague, with some superb Art Nouveau mansions.
+Immediately to the south of the Theatre, Masarykove Nabrezi is one of the most beautiful Prague streets, with some superb Art Nouveau mansions.

 It also passes over Strelecky Ostrov (Shooter’s Island), which is used as a concert venue.